-1. As a Governing Body, we well ensure the school creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children.

-- Northchapel WILL follow the procedures set out in Part 3: Safer Recruitment.
-Keeping Children Safe in Education, September 2022.
+- 1. As a Governing Body, we well ensure the school creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children. - 2.
+Northchapel School WILL follow the procedures set out in Part 3: Safer Recruitment.
+Keeping Children Safe in Education, September 2023.
 This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training. - 3.
-We recognise that it is good practice to record the details of the member of staff who is safer recruitment trained within the selection process to enable subsequent audit / scrutiny. - 4.
+We recognise that it is good practice to record the details of the member of staff who is safer recruitment trained within the selection process to enable subsequent audit / scrutiny.
+In our School it is Deborah Coggin. - 4.
 We will take advice from human resources / legal services where necessary.